Message mode

 let to: Address = address("...");let value: Int = ton("1");send(SendParameters{ to: to, value: value, mode: SendRemainingBalance | SendDestroyIfZero, body: "Hello, World!".asComment(),});

-Note that there can be only one base mode, but number of optional flags may vary: you can use them all, none or just some.
+Note that there can be only one base mode, but the number of optional flags may vary: you can use all, none, or only some of them.

 Functions with implicit mode

-Some message-sending functions do not allow to set a mode by passing an argument.
-That’s because their internal logic requires specific fixed set of modes to be used instead:
+Some message-sending functions do not allow setting a mode by passing an argument.
+This is because their internal logic requires a specific fixed set of modes to be used instead:

 emit()